tylerdolezal/hybrid_MCMD/TUTORIAL.md

 Defines `adsorbate` and `surface geometry`.
 Set to `surface geometry` to `None` if adsorbate is already adsorbed.
 Set `surface` to `None` if interstitial adsorption and inward diffusion is not being studied.
 Example:
 - [`('O', 'hexagonal')`]: A sheet of oxygen (`O`) placed above a hexagonal surface.
 - The logic accepts either `hexagonal` or `square`.
+**Important Notes:**
+If the provided simulation cell does not contain a vacuum in the z direction, a 50 Å vacuum will automatically be added before introducing the sheet of adsorbates to the surface model.
+  - The height of the adsorbate sheet is determined using the van der Waals radius of the adsorbate and the metal elements present in the surface model.
+  - The spacing between adsorbates in the sheet is determined using the van der Waals radius of the adsorbates.

 ### Threshold for Freezing Atoms (keep 0.0 if not doing a surface study)
 ```plaintext